Top 10 aquatic holiday adventures

 5. Gliding the Greek Islands

 Golden beaches, bronzed bodies and warm waters – The Greek Islands are the blonde-bombshell of Mediterranean.
-But spend a day in these supermodel settings and you’ll quickly discover that there is more to life in this pinup destination than the nightclubs of Santorini.
+But spend a day on holiday in these supermodel settings and you’ll quickly discover that there is more to life in this pinup destination than the nightclubs of Santorini.
 That’s because The Greek Islands are all about sitting back with the wind in your hair and the warm water beneath your toes, exploring tiny villages and experiencing the very best Hellenic culture has to offer.

 4. Halong Bay